A non-conservative Harris ergodic theorem: Definitions and main result

-Then~\ref{A3}-\ref{A4} are satisfied for any positive function $\psi \in \mathcal B(V)$. \end{prop} This sufficient condition is relevant for the study of irreducible processes on discrete spaces.
-We refer to Section~\ref{QSD} for an application to the convergence to quasi-stationary distribution of birth and death processes.
-As a motivation, let us also mention the study of the first moment semigroup of discrete branching processes in continuous time and the exponential of denumerable non-negative matrices.
-For continuous state space, the irreducibility condition above is not relevant and we refer to \cite{CloezGabriel} for more general conditions to check~\ref{A4} via a coupling argument.\\
+Then \pg{there exists a probability measure $\nu$ supported by $K$ such that}~\ref{A3}-\ref{A4} are satisfied for any positive function $\psi \in \mathcal B(V)$. \end{prop} This sufficient condition is relevant for the study of irreducible processes on discrete spaces. \pg{For applications, let us remark that the two conditions can be easily combined.
+Indeed, the conclusion of Proposition \ref{prop:lyapun} holds for any $R$ large enough and when $V/\psi$ goes to infinity, the set $K$ is finite and non empty for $R$ large enough.} We refer to Section~\ref{QSD} for an application to the convergence to quasi-stationary distribution of birth and death processes.
+As a motivation, let us also mention the study of the first moment semigroup of discrete branching processes in continuous time \pg{(see \cite{B15, C17, M16} and the references therein)} and the exponential of denumerable non-negative matrices~\cite{Nummelin}.
+For continuous state space, the irreducibility condition above is not relevant, and we refer to~\cite{CloezGabriel} for more general conditions to check~\ref{A4} via a coupling argument.